Residency

 • Lease agreement signed by a lessor and lessee (cannot be from a private homeowner)

-• A signed statement by the MS Dept. of Human Services or a certified letter from a recognized relief agency (such as the Salvation Army) certifying that the student is receiving services as a homeless MS resident.
+• A signed statement by the Mississippi Department of Human Services or a certified letter from a recognized relief agency (such as the Salvation Army) certifying that the student is receiving services as a homeless MS resident.

 Please note: if you wish to establish residency under a biological parent you did not list on your application/onboarding, then you may submit a birth certificate establishing parentage, in addition to two (2) approved Mississippi documents listed above.